 Nov.
 10: Harris hired as new GM

 The Giants hired Scott Harris to be their general manager.
-Harris, who most recently worked as the Cubs' assistant GM, will report to president of baseball operations Farhan Zaidi.
+Harris, who most recently worked as the Cubs' assistant GM, will report to Zaidi.
 More >

 Nov.
 5: Trio claimed off waivers

-The Giants claimed right-handers Rico García (Rockies) and Trevor Oaks (Royals) and infielder Kean Wong (Angels) off waivers and designated for assignment outfielder Mike Gerber and right-hander Ricardo Pinto.
-The club’s 40-man roster is now at full capacity.
+The Giants claimed Garcia (Rockies) and Trevor Oaks (Royals) and infielder Kean Wong (Angels) off waivers and designated for assignment outfielder Mike Gerber and right-hander Ricardo Pinto.

 Nov.
 4: Bumgarner, Smith receive qualifying offers

-As expected, the Giants tendered one-year, $17.8 million qualifying offers to left-handers Madison Bumgarner and Will Smith.
-Bumgarner and Smith have 10 days to decide whether to accept or reject the offers.
-If they decline and sign elsewhere, the Giants will receive 2020 Draft compensation in the form of a selection after Competitive Balance Round B. The Giants also outrighted infielders Zach Green and Cristhian Adames to Triple-A Sacramento and re-signed them to Minor League contracts for 2020.
+As expected, the Giants tendered one-year, $17.8 million qualifying offers to Bumgarner and Smith.
+They had 10 days to decide whether to accept or reject the offers; both declined and signed elsewhere.
+The Giants also outrighted infielders Zach Green and Cristhian Adames to Triple-A Sacramento and re-signed them to Minor League contracts for '20.

 Nov.
 2: Watson to return in 2020

-After exercising his player option, Tony Watson figures to take on a prominent role at the back end of the bullpen next year and could begin the season as a closing option if Will Smith departs.
+After exercising his player option, Watson figures to take on a prominent role at the back end of the bullpen next year.
+With Smith's departure, he could begin the season as a closing option.

 Oct.
 31: Four players become free agents

-Madison Bumgarner, Will Smith, Pablo Sandoval and Stephen Vogt were among the 131 players to become free agents following the conclusion of the World Series.
-The Giants will have an exclusive five-day window to negotiate with their free agents, though the players can also gauge interest from other teams during this period.
+Bumgarner, Smith, Sandoval and Stephen Vogt were among the 131 players to become free agents following the conclusion of the World Series.
+The Giants had an exclusive five-day window to negotiate with their free agents, though the players were also able to gauge interest from other teams during this period.

 Oct.
 30: Anderson acquired